Akikiii/-itelective3-web/README.md

-# -itelective3-web
+# Ordering System

-Requirement for App Development and emerging something
+The purpose of this repository is for the requirement of **Application Development and Emerging Technologies**

+## Table of Contents

+## The Local Government Unit of Caraga

+## Frameworks

+## Order System